NuGet/Home/designs/VisualStudio-PartialRestoreOptimization.md

 ### SolutionUpToDateChecker

-Understanding we can't cover the complete implementation of restore here, it is notable to mention the PackageSpec and DependencyGraphSpec concepts in PackageReference restore.
+We can't cover the complete implementation of restore here, it is notable to mention the PackageSpec and DependencyGraphSpec concepts in PackageReference restore.

 PackageSpec represents the single project inputs.
 DependencyGraphSpec represents many project inputs.
 Additionally it also contains a list of projects that are being restored.

 For example the DependencyGraphSpec for project A with dependencies to projects B and C, will contain the PackageSpecs for A, B, C & A as a restore target.

 #### Project inputs